 - Recover from an affair and shield your relationship from future betrayal

 - Reconnect with the love and passion that drew you together

 How does Couples Counseling work?

-Your mission is to create individual objectives for the success of your couples team.
-Do this by answering these questions:
+Your mission is to create individual objectives for the success of your couples team, reflecting answers to questions like these:

 - What kind of life you want to build together?

-- What kind of partner do you long to be in order to build that life and create the relationship you desire?
+- What kind of partner do you aspire be in order to build that life and create the relationship you desire?

-- What is likely to get in the way of you becoming the partner you long to be?
+- What is likely to get in the way of you becoming the partner you aspire to be?

 - What knowledge or skills do you need to acquire in order to move in this new direction?

 My job is to function as a coach, and help you reach individual objectives that will benefit your couples team – without compromising your deepest principles and core values.